Moving from Los Angeles

 The Los Angeles to Austin route is now the busiest interstate moving corridor in America.
 In 2025, over 102,000 Californians relocated to Texas, with Austin pulling more of them than Dallas or Houston combined.
 The math is simple: a senior software engineer earning $200K in LA keeps about $128K after California taxes; in Austin, the same paycheck nets roughly $151K.
 Add a housing cost difference of $1.2M versus $480K for a typical 3-bedroom and the move pays for itself in under 18 months.

-Based on 2025 migration data, Los Angeles to Austin is the #1 interstate migration corridor in the United States, with approximately 102,000 households making this exact move each year.
+Based on 2025 migration data from the IRS Statistics of Income Migration Data and US Census American Community Survey, Los Angeles to Austin is the #1 interstate migration corridor in the United States, with approximately 102,000 households making this exact move each year.
 Here's what's driving it:

 - No state income — tax in Texas (versus California's 13.3% top rate)